 - Trusopt drops may cause blurred vision.
 This effect may be worse if you take it with alcohol or certain medicines.
 Use Trusopt drops with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

-- Trusopt drops is a sulfonamide (sulfa) medicine.
+- Trusopt drops are a sulfonamide (sulfa) medicine.
 Some patients who are allergic to sulfonamides have experienced severe and rarely fatal allergic reactions to sulfonamide medicines.
-Do not use Trusopt drops if you are allergic to sulfonamides (eg, sulfamethoxazole).
-Contact your doctor right away if you develop fever, chills, or sore throat; red, swollen, blistered, or peeling skin; symptoms of liver damage (eg, yellowing of the eyes or skin, pale stools, dark urine, severe stomach pain, loss of appetite); unusual tiredness or weakness; or unusually pale skin.
+Contact your doctor right away if you develop fever, chills, or sore throat; red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; sores in the mouth, throat, nose, or eyes; symptoms of liver damage (eg, yellowing of the eyes or skin, pale stools, dark urine, severe stomach pain, loss of appetite); unusual tiredness or weakness; or unusually pale skin.

 - Tell your doctor or dentist that you take Trusopt drops before you receive any medical or dental care, emergency care, or surgery.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Trusopt drops while you are pregnant.
-It is not known if Trusopt drops is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking Trusopt drops.

 Possible side effects of Trusopt drops:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur: